-Note: Massachusetts has entered into special reciprocity agreements with the states of Connecticut, Rhode Island, and New Hampshire.
+Massachusetts has entered into special reciprocity agreements with the states of Connecticut, Rhode Island, and New Hampshire.
 Under that agreement, those states will honor my MA permit for fishing in their state waters, too.

-The tricky part comes when you're boating long distances and to planning to fish in different spots along the way.
+The tricky part comes when you're boating long distances and planning to fish in different spots along the way.

 When you're fishing anywhere offshore, you also need to be aware of special species-related permit requirements and "closed" species rules.

-So, on our trip from Cape Cod to Long Island, my hubby and I will carry our Atlantic Highly Migratory Species ("HMS") permit with us, too .
-Just in case we happen to find a school of tuna busting the surface.
+So, on our trip from Cape Cod to Long Island, my hubby and I will be sure to have our HMS permit onboard, too ... just in case we happen to find a school of tuna busting the surface.

 Finally, it's important to remember that special rules apply to fishing for some species in federal waters.

-For example, it's perfectly legal to fish for Striped Bass in MA state waters.
+For example, it's perfectly legal to fish for striped bass in MA state waters.
 But it's against federal law to fish for them in federal waters.

 Well, Bruce, I'm sure this is a lot more information than you thought you wanted.
 But the fines and penalties for fishing without the required license, or catching a closed specie of fish, can be really nasty.
-"Better to be safe than sorry!", as they say.

 If you have any other questions, please feel free to ask!